ThatCoolCoder/tinyinstallj/README.md

 # tinyinstallj

 A tiny installer generator for Java programs, primarily designed for use on GUI programs.
-It can work with command line programs but things might get a bit weird on some OS configurations.
+It can work with command line programs but things might get a bit weird on some OS configurations (testing needed).

 The installer generator is written in Python and it builds a statically linked standalone Rust executable that should run pretty much anywhere.

 The generated executables are generally under 10MB in size.
-It can produce installers for Windows and Linux, and the Linux installers probably work on Mac.
+It can produce installers for Windows and Linux.
+It can probably also generate installers for Mac, but these are simply recompilations of the Linux ones and might not have full system integration (someone buy me a mac so I can test it!).

-The `.jar` file (and your program's icon) are embedded in the proguced executable.
+The `.jar` file (and your program's icon) are embedded in the produced executable.

 When running an installer, it also creates a batch/shell script to uninstall the program.